Education in Wales

-State funded nursery education is typically offered from age three.
+State-funded nursery education is typically offered from age three.
 Children usually enter fulltime primary school at age four, enter secondary school at age eleven and take their GCSEs at age 16.
-After that, young people have the option of staying at school to study A-levels or enrolling in further education.
-From the age of 18, they might enroll at university.
+After that, young people have the option of enrolling in further education.

-The development of Education in Wales was historically closely linked to its development in England.
-Previously an elite concern, schooling became accessible to a growing segment of the population between the 16th and 19th centuries.
-In the late 1800s, compulsory education was introduced for young children before being expanded into adolescence over the following decades.
-At the end of the 20th century, education was mostly placed under the control of the devolved Welsh Government.
+Formal education was originally a luxury, then provided by charity and later through the state.
+Universal primary education was established by the end of the 19th century and universal secondary education was reached by the mid 20th century.
+Attitudes to the Welsh language in education have varied overtime.